hemc4/see-online-friends/Readme.md

-Facebook app:- See online friends while you chat is turned off
+Facebook app:- I want to keep off my chat but still want to check who else is online.
 =================================

 This is simple require online_presence permmision to fetch the list of your online friend.
-There is not need to turn your chant on.
+There is not need to turn your chat on.

 Run locally
 -----------